brettchalupa/brettchalupa.github.io/_works/waves.md

 ---
 title: Waves
 description: A webcomic about nothing in particular.
-New strips every Friday.
 layout: work
 date: 2017-09-15 09:00:00 PST
 category: Webcomic